leanprover-community/blog/posts/simprocs-tutorial.md

 title: 'Simprocs, the process made simple'
 ---

-This is the final post in our simproce series.
+This is the final post in our simproc series.
 In our first two posts, we gave an informal introduction to the concept of a *simproc*, and a brief overview of the inner workings of the `simp` tactic.
-The aim of this final post is to use build on this by demonstrating how Lean users can write their own simprocs.
+The aim of this final post is to build on this by demonstrating how Lean users can write their own simprocs.

 > As for the previous post, we will assume that the reader has some exposure to metaprogramming in Lean.
 > In addition, some familiarity with the `Qq` library will be helpful, but not necessary for most of this post.